 B.A., English Literature, University of Puget Sound

-Hornick, J. N. & Wade, S. (2018).
-Augmenting orientation: Animating an interactive welcome event at an academic library.
-In C. Elliott, M. Rose, & J. Van Arnheim (Eds.), Augmented and Virtual Reality in Libraries.
+Hornick, J. N. & Wade, S. (Forthcoming).
+Augmenting Orientation: Animating an Interactive Welcome Event at an Academic Library.
+In C. Elliott, M. Rose, & J. Van Arnheim (Eds.), Library Go: Augmented Reality in Libraries.
 Rowman & Littlefield Publishers: Lanham, MD.